Franklinia Tree (Franklinia alatamaha)

 Family: Theaceae (Tea)

-Characteristics: The 5-6 inch long leaves are glossy, dark green, long, and thin.
+Characteristics: The 5-inch to 6-inch-long leaves are glossy, dark green, long, and thin.
 In the fall, leaves turn shades of orange, red, and purple.
 The flowers are 5-petaled, fragrant, and white with yellow centers.
 Bark is gray, smooth, and broken by irregular vertical fissures.
 This tree has upright spreading branches and it can grow as a single trunk tree or multi-stemmed shrub.
 It grows 10-20 feet high and 6-10 feet wide.

 Foliage: Deciduous (leaves lost seasonally)